MCPLab

 Response Assertions

-String response assertions are literal checks and are case-insensitive by default.
-Use regex only when you need pattern matching.
+Literal string checks are case-insensitive by default.
+Use regex only when you need pattern matching, and use JSONPath when the model must return structured JSON.

 contains